Leicester City 3-1 Hull City

 Silva has been in charge of Hull since January and, despite winning eight points from his seven Premier League games, has never seen his side out of the relegation zone.

-They are now three points behind 17th-placed Crystal Palace and face a must-win game next time out when they entertain fellow strugglers Swansea City.
+They are now four points behind 17th-placed Crystal Palace and face a must-win game next time out when they entertain fellow strugglers Swansea City.

 'It is the Mahrez of old' - what they said